linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 DGS may remain vulnerable to large local shocks, the purpose of EDIS is to ensure equal protection

-    - f deposits through the Banking Union regardless of the member state where the deposit is located.
+of deposits through the Banking Union regardless of the member state where the deposit is located.

-!e)transitioning from member states' deposit guarantee schemes (DGS) to the EDIS is planned

-to take seven years; during the transition both banks and national deposit insurance funds would

-contribute to the EDIS deposit insurance fund (DIF).
+The transitioning from member states' deposit guarantee schemes (DGS) to the EDIS is planned to take seven years; during the transition both banks and national deposit insurance funds would contribute to the EDIS deposit insurance fund (DIF).

-Overall the European Banking Union project is a major change in the regulation of European banking since

-it involves the harmonization of banking rules.
-Importantly, it also represents a major centralization of the

-supervision and regulation of banks with responsibility being shi(ed in a significant manner to the ECB

-in conjunction with national authorities. !e Single Resolution Mechanism funded by contributions by the

-banking sector is a major change in that it shi(s the responsibility away from taxpayers and national authorities

-to the more solvent banks.
-In addition, the EDIS represents a significant cross-country 'mutualization' of

-protection for depositors which was previously the responsibility of national deposit insurance schemes.

-16.36 THE CREATION OF A CAPITAL MARKETS UNION
+Overall the European Banking Union project is a major change in the regulation of European banking since it involves the harmonization of banking rules.
+Importantly, it also represents a major centralization of the supervision and regulation of banks with responsibility being shifted in a significant manner to the ECB in conjunction with national authorities.
+The Single Resolution Mechanism funded by contributions by the banking sector is a major change in that it shifts the responsibility away from taxpayers and national authorities to the more solvent banks.
+In addition, the EDIS represents a significant cross-country 'mutualization' of protection for depositors which was previously the responsibility of national deposit insurance schemes.

+### 16.36 The Creation of a Capital Markets Union
-On 19 June 2015 the European Commission was requested by the European Economic and Financial Affairs

-Council to look into drawing up a roadmap to create a Capital Markets Union (CMU).
-It has the objective

-- f improving investment and savings $ows across the Union to the benefit of businesses and households and to lower the dependence of the eurozone on the banking sector.
+On 19 June 2015 the European Commission was requested by the European Economic and Financial Affairs Council to look into drawing up a roadmap to create a Capital Markets Union (CMU).
+It has the objective of improving investment and savings flows across the Union to the benefit of businesses and households and to lower the dependence of the eurozone on the banking sector.
 More specifically, there were four key aims:

 1. **Unlock more investment from the EU and the rest of the world** especially for SMEs and to enable